 Don’t Forget About Your Digital Infrastructure

 Secure digital government IT infrastructure is as crucial for a community as having resilient physical infrastructure.
-Information technology infrastructure should be resilient to natural risks as well as manmade cyber threats.
+Government IT technology should be resilient to natural risks as well as manmade cyber threats.

-In the event of a flood or fire, many local governments are unfortunately left without critical data due to the loss of paper records or on-site servers.
-In order to prevent the loss of critical records and ensure business continuity and delivery of essential services, the best digital infrastructure to withstand a disaster is cloud-based government management software.
+In the event of a flood or fire, many municipalities that have not digitized automated processes through the government cloud are unfortunately left without critical data due to the loss of paper records or on-site servers.
+In order to prevent the loss of critical records and ensure business continuity and delivery of essential services, the best digital infrastructure to withstand a disaster is cloud-based government management software

 Cloud-based government management software can also be used in the field by inspectors with GovInspect to confirm the safety, structural health, and code compliance of critical infrastructure such as buildings, bridges, and roads.